 Good Friday: Liturgy of the Lord’s Passion

 In this solemn celebration, we remember the Passion and Death of Our Lord.
-The service is marked by several important rituals including the proclaiming of the Passion according to John, the Veneration of the Cross, an extended form of General Intercessions and finally, the distribution of Communion (reserved from the Holy Thursday celebration of the Eucharist).
-For our purposes here, we’ll describe the Veneration of the Cross and the expanded General Intercessions.
+The service is marked by several important rituals including the proclaiming of the Passion according to John, the Veneration of the Cross, an extended form of General Intercessions, and finally, the distribution of Communion (reserved from the Holy Thursday celebration of the Eucharist).

 The Veneration of the Cross

-It seems strange that in the Good Friday liturgy Catholics choose to venerate, or adore, the very instrument that was used to crucify Jesus.
-The veneration of the cross reminds us that through this cross, the Glory of the resurrection emerges.
+It seems strange that in the Good Friday liturgy Catholics choose to venerate, or show reverence to, the very instrument that was used to crucify Jesus.
+The Veneration of the Cross reminds us that through this Cross, the Glory of the resurrection emerges.
 So, on Good Friday, we come forward to show our great reverence and respect for the Cross.
 People have various traditions when they approach the Cross.
-Sometimes they kiss the cross, kneel before the cross, or even just touch it in some fashion.
-As you participate in this ritual, venerate the cross in whatever way feels most normal.
+Sometimes they kiss the Cross, kneel before the Cross, or even just touch it in some fashion.
+As you participate in this ritual, venerate the Cross in whatever way feels most normal.
 And most of all, just take in the experience of the gathered community coming so close to such a tragic, but integral, event in our faith.

 The General Intercessions